 Jason Alexander, Suffolk Green Hero

-Jason runs Rubbish Walks community litter picks throughout Suffolk Coastal.
+Jason is the founder of Rubbish Walks CIC, an award winning social enterprise raising awareness about the issues of littering, single-use plastics and waste in general across East Suffolk and beyond.
 He is also the person behind the UK’s first Vintage Litter Museum.
 It is currently based in one of the blue containers at Jetty Lane although once the Youth Hub is built, our plan is for him to become one of our Anchor Tenants and for the Museum to have a purpose-built, permanent home there.

 Woodbridge Fundraising Car Wash